Crunch-io/crunchy/README.md

 ## Installing

-If you're putting `crunchy` on CRAN, it can be installed with
+`crunchy` is not yet on CRAN, but when it is, it can be installed with

     install.packages("crunchy")